 Start by looking at the larger pieces in your home.
 If you’re downsizing, this will have a significant impact on what you take with you, and what you might want to sell.
 Similarly, upsizing can mean smaller pieces of furniture look slightly out of place.
 Find out where you can sell your furniture online; donate what you can’t sell to a charity store, or offer it to friends and family.

 When it comes to clothing and personal items, the less you have to take the better, so now is not the time to get overly sentimental.
 Use this opportunity to start afresh with a pre-move cleanout.

 With your belongings pared back, it’s time to start packing anything you don’t use day-to-day.
 Visibly label boxes with room and contents, carefully pack any fragile articles and clearly mark them to ensure they survive the trip.

 Don’t underestimate the time all this will take – and, as a rule of thumb, the longer you’ve been living in a place, the longer it will take to pack.

 It’s in the details

 Often it’s the little details that trip people up during a move, so making a moving house checklist early on will help eliminate any hiccups when you’re in the midst of it all and too frantic to think clearly.

 Make sure you’ve contacted your current utility providers, alerting them to the fact that you’re moving, settle any outstanding bills, and arrange for your gas, electricity, water, phone and internet to be connected in your new home.
-You might want to use our fast energy quote and estimation tool to get a sense of the best energy plan for you and how your bills might change with the move.
+You might want to take advantage of our Move-In Lights On Guarantee – it takes less than five minutes.